 Hiking Lower Echo Lake

-Footsteps dot the hillside above Lower Echo Lake, so it’s a choose your own adventure for when you decide to drop down to the basin.
-Most of the tracks are fairly well trodden so there was minimal to no post-holing on the way down and the way up.
+Footsteps dot the hillside above Lower Echo Lake.
+It’s a choose your own adventure when you decide to drop down to the basin.
+Most of the tracks are fairly well trodden.
+There was minimal to no post-holing on the way down and the way up.
 The dam walkway is currently dry and perfect for leisurely enjoying the sunset.